Heritage Crafts

 History

 Taxidermy grew through the first half of the 19th century and fine examples were shown at the Great Exhibition after which it became very popular.
 By the First World War many homes from the highest to the very modest had pieces of taxidermy as interior decor/interest.
 After the First World War interest declined except for field sports fraternity.
-By 1950s only two large firms in London and a very small number of solo operators remained and by late 60s only one London firm.
+By the 1950s only two large firms in London and a very small number of solo operators remained and by the late 60s only one London firm.
 At this time there was renewed interest and numbers grew (mainly professionals) through the 70s and 80s.

 Techniques